 While this is the cornerstone of his philosophy, it is filtered through a clear-eyed view of present-day expectations: “I like old things, but I want them to look fresh – and that often comes from looking again at the old source and rethinking it in color, shape, and juxtaposition.”
 In practice, this means translating engaging ideas into tailored, comfortable houses or apartments that suit the current needs of the client, whether they be young families or advanced collectors.
 Hence, the credo of the Jayne Design Studio–Decoration: Ancient and Modern.

-Thomas Jayne’s academic training greatly influenced his design philosophy.
-A graduate of the University of Oregon School of Applied Arts, he studied with the noted architectural historian Marian Card Donnelly.
+Jayne’s academic training greatly influenced his design philosophy.
+A graduate of the University of Oregon School of Architecture and Allied Arts, he studied with the noted architectural historian Marian Card Donnelly.
 Trained in American material culture and the decorative arts at Winterthur, Jayne earned his master’s degree from the University of Delaware and pursued advanced fellowships at the American Wing of the Metropolitan Museum of Art, Historic Deerfield, and the J. Paul Getty Museum before moving on to a position at Christie’s estates and appraisal department.
 His interest in architecture and the decorative arts eventually lead him to pursue a career in interior design.
 He was fortunate to work in two of the most influential design studios in America–Parish-Hadley & Associates and Kevin McNamara, Inc.–before opening Jayne Design Studio in 1990.

 In addition to his international practice, Thomas Jayne is a noted author, writing on historical themes in architecture and decoration.
 Three books published with Monacelli Press, The Finest Rooms in America (2010), American Decoration (2012) and Classical Principles for Modern Design: Lessons from Edith Wharton and Ogden Codman’s The Decoration of Houses (2018) have been highly acclaimed.